(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-If you are a newer employee, you may be just now realizing there is only a small window of time each year to change insurance plans.
-That time is coming soon.
-The general term for this time frame is Open Enrollment, but it is also called Annual Enrollment or Open Season.
+If you are a newer employee, you may be just now realizing there's only a small window of time each year to change benefit plans, after the initial enrollment period.

 What is Open Enrollment?

 During an open benefits enrollment period, companies allow active employees to make changes to certain benefit programs for the upcoming year.

 - Health insurance and prescription drug coverage